anandtopu/qainsight-ai/docs/cloud-run-cloud-sql.md

 - Backend expects MongoDB, Redis, and S3-compatible storage endpoints via env vars.
 - For cleaner internet deployment, do not run Mongo/Redis/MinIO inside Cloud Run.
 - Use external managed services and map them in `infra/cloudrun/backend.env`.
-- Async workers (`Celery`) are optional for initial testing; many dashboard paths can still be validated without them.
+- Async workers (`Celery worker` + `beat`) are required for full production behavior.
+- For Cloud Run-only deployments, implement async processing via Cloud Run Jobs and Cloud Scheduler, or adopt GKE for always-on workers.
 - The MCP server is stateless — it proxies all requests to the backend.
 No database access required.
 - MCP in stdio mode (MCP Clients) does not require a Cloud Run deployment — run `make mcp-start` locally against the hosted backend URL.